wanghaisheng/Kickster-store/README.md

 ### 🔒 Authentication
 - **🔥 Firebase Integration**: Email/password ✉️ sign-up, Google 🌐 sign-in.
-- **User Role**: Browsing 🖥️ and viewing details is open to everyone.
-To add items to the cart 🛍️ or wishlist, or to make purchases, users must log in 🔑.
+- **User Role**: Browsing 🖥️ and viewing product details is open to everyone.
+To add items to the cart 🛍️ or wishlist, or to make purchases, users must log in 🔑 to a user account.
-- **Admin Role**: Admins must log in to access a dashboard 📊.
-Signup is restricted to regular users.
+- **Admin Role**: Admins must log in to a admin account to access a dashboard 📊, and the admin panel.
+Admin signup is restricted.

 ### 🛠️ Admin Panel
 - **Admin Capabilities**: